Treatment of seborrheic dermatitis

 Your GP may prescribe the following treatments for seborrheic dermatitis on the face.

 An antifungal cream containing ketoconazole or another antifungal agent.
-It can take up to four weeks of using these treatments daily for your symptoms to get better.
+It can take up to four weeks of using these treatments daily for your symptoms to improve.
 Or your doctor may suggest you use an antifungal shampoo as a body wash.

 If your ears are affected, your GP may prescribe medicated eardrops.